 1. Save supplies throughout the year

-My brother always makes fun of me for this, but I barely throw any packaging away.
+Try to save any type of packaging you have laying around in your house, it can always have great second uses.
 If I use plastic bags at the grocery store, they end up added to the collection under my sink.
 If a local business packages my order with tissue in a brown-paper bag, those go directly in a storage ottoman I specifically have for that purpose.

 I realize not everyone has the space or means to collect gift bags, paper and ribbons at this level, but building a small stockpile around the holidays can help both you and the environment.
 You’ll save yourself a last-minute trip to the dollar store for wrapping paper and bows – not to mention some money, too.

 2. Use your creativity

 When you think about it, anything could be wrapping “paper.”
 I’ve seen videos of people cleaning out Lays bags and using the foil to cover gifts … but you probably don’t need to take things that far.
 Instead, try to use (more practical) things you have on hand or incorporate part of your gift as the wrapping itself.